AdaCore/spark2014/docs/ug/appendix.rst

 |SPARK| includes a rule that a package which declares a state
 abstraction requires a body.
-In the case of a library unit package (or generic package) which requires a body only because of this rule, an Ada compiler which knows nothing about state abstractions would reject the body of the package because of the rule (introduced in Ada 95) that a library unit package (or generic package) body is never optional;
+In the case of a library unit package (or generic package) which requires a body only because of this rule, an Ada compiler that knows nothing about state abstractions would reject the body of the package because of the rule (introduced in Ada 95) that a library unit package (or generic package) body is never optional;
 if it is not required then it is forbidden.
 In the unlikely event